Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Introduction

-Although several studies have investigated Parrondo’s effect in discrete-time quantum walks~\cite{chandrashekar2011Parrondo,flitney2012quantum,li2013quantum,rajendran2018implementing,lai2020parrondo,pires2020parrondo,jan2020experimental,panda2022generating,trautmann2022parrondo}, to the best of our knowledge, Ximenes \textit{et al.} were the first to demonstrate this effect in CTQWs~\cite{ximenes2024parrondo}.
+Parrondo's effect has been investigated extensively in discrete-time quantum walks~\cite{chandrashekar2011Parrondo,flitney2012quantum,li2013quantum,rajendran2018implementing,lai2020parrondo,pires2020parrondo,jan2020experimental,panda2022generating,trautmann2022parrondo,mittal2024parrondo} and was subsequently demonstrated in continuous-time quantum walks (CTQWs) by Ximenes \textit{et al.}~\cite{ximenes2024parrondo}.
 Their analysis, however, was restricted to a single localized initial state and real hopping amplitudes.
-By relaxing the condition of a localized initial state and instead considering a superposition of position states, one can also explore the phase effects introduced by complex hopping amplitudes in such systems.
-Indeed, several studies have revealed novel features of quantum walks starting from delocalized initial conditions~\cite{tregenna2003controlling,valcarcel2010tailoring,romanelli2010distribution,zhang2016creating,orthey2017asymptotic,orthey2019connecting}, such as the emergence of soliton-like behavior~\cite{ghizoni2019trojan}, which could enable high-fidelity state transfer protocols~\cite{vieira2021quantum,engster2024high}.
-Other studies have demonstrated chiral control of quantum information driven by such complex hopping amplitudes~\cite{khalique2021controlled,chaves2023why,bottarelli2023quantum}.
+By considering superpositions of position states instead, one can further explore phase effects arising from complex hopping amplitudes.
+Several studies have revealed novel features of quantum walks initialized in delocalized states~\cite{tregenna2003controlling,valcarcel2010tailoring,romanelli2010distribution,zhang2016creating,orthey2017asymptotic,orthey2019connecting,orthey2019weak}, including solitonlike behavior~\cite{ghizoni2019trojan} and potential applications to high-fidelity state transfer~\cite{vieira2021quantum,engster2024high}.
+These states were also realized experimentally on a variety of platforms~\cite{cardano2015quantum,su2019experimental,derrico2020two}, where engineered phase shifters can implement complex hopping amplitudes.
+Chiral quantum walks introduced in Ref.~\cite{lu2016chiral} and subsequent works~\cite{khalique2021controlled,chaves2023why,bottarelli2023quantum} demonstrated directional control of quantum transport driven by complex hopping phases.
+In the present work, we combine delocalized initial states and complex hopping amplitudes within a Parrondo-type alternation protocol to probe their impact on wave-packet spreading.

-In the present study, we investigate the dynamics of a one-dimensional CTQW on a defective lattice starting from a Gaussian state, employing a Parrondo-based strategy to enhance the spreading of the walker.
-The defect is introduced through complex hopping amplitudes between the site corresponding to the mean position of the initial Gaussian state and its nearest neighbors.
+Here, we investigate the dynamics of a one-dimensional CTQW on a defective lattice starting from a Gaussian state, employing a Parrondo-based strategy to enhance the spreading of the walker.
+The defect is introduced through complex hopping amplitudes between the site corresponding to the mean position of the Gaussian initial state and its nearest neighbors.
 We systematically explore the influence of both the real and imaginary components of the hopping amplitude, thereby identifying regions associated with good or poor spreading regimes relative to the defect-free case.
 Subsequently, we implement Parrondo’s strategy, showing a significant enhancement in the spreading of the delocalized state.